On a typical club night, people start gathering from about 8pm onwards and there are often a few session tunes for anyone who wants to join in.

 There are often a few session tunes played at the start of the evening and sometimes during the break, led by one of the regulars with all musicians welcome to join in.
 Aside from this, the general convention at MFC is that musicians don't join in with performances unless explicitly invited to do so by the performer.
 Conversely, MFC singers generally expect to join in any chorus/refrain unless explicitly requested not to - but please take your lead from the performer and respect their choice of tempo, style and the particular version they have chosen (which may not be the one you are used to singing).

-Admission charges are collected during the break halfway through the evening, with the prices as indicated on the 'What's On' page, typically £5.00 for standard guest nights with a graduated scale for more expensive guests and £2.50 for singers' and all other nights.
-We book one or two guests a month, filling out the rest of the evenings with singers' and musicians' nights and theme nights when we make the money to pay for the guests
+Payment is collected during the break halfway through the evening, with the prices (which are a suggested minimum donation) as indicated on the 'What's On' page, typically £5.00 for standard guest nights with a graduated scale for more expensive guests and £2.50 for singers' and theme nights.
+We book one or two guests a month, the rest of the evenings being singers' and musicians' nights and theme nights.

 No!
 There is actually no such thing as membership of MFC: anyone is welcome to attend, everyone pays the same charges on the night and there are no special privileges for 'members', 'residents' or anyone else.
 Nonetheless, we do think that the very best way to enjoy the club is to come regularly and become part of the loose community of folk-minded folk who make the club what it is - so do come along as often as you can!

-It's called a 'folk club' because that's what these sorts of performance venues were called way back when MFC was first founded (and some did, and still do, have membership arrangements), so it's an important part of our identity now.
+It's called a 'folk club' because that's what these sorts of performance venues were called way back when MFC was first founded (and some did, and still do, have membership arrangements), so it's just part of our identity now.